What this FAQ covers:

 In other words, “How can I help struggling students if I can’t view the questions they answered incorrectly?”
 Here are three approaches to try.

 First, require that students provide you with the specific quiz questions on which they need explanation and support.
-If they provide you with the specific question, you can then review it with them and locate the question either on the student’s quiz results or in the answer key provided in the Faculty Resources e-book.
+If they provide you with the specific question, you can then review it with them and locate the question either on the student’s quiz results or in the answer key provided.
 This is why it’s so important that students capture the question as described above.